Merch, POD, and You

 TeePublic (referral link)

 TeePublic is, hands down, one of the easiest services I’ve used for uploading art, managing layout on the products, and letting the store do its thing.
-TeePublic has limited merch options, including shirts, sweatshirts, buttons, stickers, phone cases, and few others.
+TeePublic intentionally has limited merch options: clothing, buttons, stickers, phone cases, and few others.
 Their offerings may not be as robust as others but, in some ways, that can be a good thing.
 Sample link of the Asplenia Studios TeePublic shop.

 TeePublic pros: